gipsy/todo-demo/README.md

 ###### To Do

-* accomplish Create task view and api to send data to backend
 * accomplish pin/archive task functionality
 * accomplish Delete task functionality
 * configure styled-components theme for <ThemeProvider> to play nicely with antd